 It is the final week of the Fall Family Fun Night Challenge…hard to believe.
 But it sure has been a fun ride!
 And if you have missed all of the excitement, then check out these posts: WEEK 1, WEEK 2, WEEK 3, WEEK 4, WEEK 5.
 And this week is like the cherry on top.
-We are moving away from the Halloween theme and on to Thanksgiving as we make this Thanksgiving mini scrapbook from brown paper lunch bags.
-You are going to love this!
+We are moving away from the Halloween theme and on to Thanksgiving activities as we make this Thanksgiving mini scrapbook from brown paper lunch bags.
+You are going to love this DIY scrapbook tutorial!

 MAKE: Thanksgiving Mini Scrapbook